Accreditation Program Manager

 - Support meetings of the CAA by managing the program review activities and contributing to the calibration agenda and committee activities.

-- Consult with graduate education programs, students, and the public by providing accurate and appropriate information regarding accreditation program reviews and statuses.
+- Consult with graduate education programs, students, and the public by providing accurate and appropriate information regarding the candidacy process, accreditation program reviews, and statuses.

 - Contribute to content development and collaborate on the delivery and presentation of content related to the accreditation process.